arijitsadhu/picoThing/README.md

 Using pimoroni Inky pHAT UC8151 e-paper display. e-paper looks quite good and is low power although is slow to update but suits this application quite well.
 Note that the display although mounted in a landscape format the hardware raster is actually is in portrait format.
 The driver and api have the axis swapped to landscape format but the graphics and fonts need to be flipped manually to save processing on the device.

-Provided is a simple API to draw bmp files and draw text, QR codes are created using the QR Code generator library
+Provided is a simple API to draw BMP files and draw text, QR codes are created using the QR Code generator library.

 ### XBM
-Import directly
+Import directly.

-only 8 pixels high, invert colours, make mode 1 bit and rotate 90˚ clockwise
+Only 8 pixels high, invert colours, make mode 1 bit and rotate 90˚ clockwise.

 ### BMP
 Using the file serialization from lwIP makefsdata in `fs` directory.

-multiple of 32 pixels high, make mode 1 bit and rotate 90˚ anti-clockwise
+Multiple of 32 pixels high, make mode 1 bit and rotate 90˚ anti-clockwise.

 ### Fonts
-Fonts can be XBM or BMP
+Fonts can be XBM or BMP.

 Use the following string to create a font:
 ```
  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ["]^_`abcdefghijklmnopqrstuvwxyz{|}~
 ```

+## TODO
+* Low power with suspend and RTC.
+* Home Assistant Integration.
+* Code tree restructuring for builds with other devices like sensors, actuators etc.

 ## References
 * [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)